Morning Consult: Polling and methodology

 Morning Consult conducts scientific online polling.
-It uses a stratified sampling process and multiple nationally recognized vendors to gain access to tens of millions of Americans.
+It uses a nonprobability sampling process and multiple nationally recognized vendors to gain access to tens of millions of Americans.
 After fielding, Morning Consult applies weights based on age, race/ethnicity, gender, educational attainment, and region (determined by 2016 Current Population Survey).

-During the 2016 presidential election, Morning Consult had one of the most accurate national polls: despite calling the winner of the election incorrectly, it successfully predicted Hillary Clinton winning the national popular vote by 3 percent (she won by 2.1 percent).
-The website FiveThirtyEight also found that Morning Consult, along with other prolific online polling firms, did not have a strong house effect in its 2016 election polling.
+During the 2016 presidential election, Morning Consult called the winner of the election incorrectly and predicted Hillary Clinton winning the national popular vote by 3 percent (she won by 2.1 percent).
+In the 2018 and 2022 US midterm elections, Morning Consult performed well below average, with larger errors than most other pollsters.

 Survey on approval ratings

-This company conducts surveys on the approval ratings of the leaders of major economies.
+The company conducts surveys on the approval ratings of the leaders of major economies.

-Brand Intelligence

-In the spring of 2017, Morning Consult launched Brand Intelligence, a survey research and media monitoring platform.
-The platform tracks over 2,000 public-facing brands and products across 12 countries, and offers subscribers access to data on their companies as well as competitors.
-For each brand that is tracked, Morning Consult conducts 200 interviews per day.

-Brand Intelligence also provides social media listening and media monitoring services, aggregating results from over 85,000 news outlets.

 In October 2017, data from Brand Intelligence was cited in the New York Times showing changes in survey results on the NFL's brand after President Donald Trump criticized the league on Twitter.